Secrets Of Prime Rib And Other Beef Roasts

 2) Make it as round as possible.
 When you have bare nekkid meat, it is sort of tear-drop shaped.
 Press on the sides squishing it into a round tube.
 Tie it with string every inch or two to hold it round.

-4) About 6 to 24 hours before cooking.
+4) 1 to 3 hours before cooking.
 Make a spice paste with my recipe for Mrs. O'Leary's Cow Crust, a blend of herbs and spices mixed with oil.
-The oil releases the flavors in the herbs and spices, helps it penetrate the meat's surface, and helps with browning and forming a crust.
+The oil releases the flavors in the herbs and spices and helps with browning and forming a crust.
 Let it sit for at least 1 hour before applying it to the meat so the oils can start extracting the herbs.
 Pour most of the paste on top of the roast.
 Spread it around all visible surfaces working it into the meat.
 Turn the roast over and pour the rest on the bottom and work it around.
-If you can, let the rub sit for up to 24 hours.
+It does not penetrate the meat so you can do this any time up to the time you cook.
 Do not use Meathead's Memphis Dust or any rub with sugar in it.
-You can wrap it if you want, especially if there are smells in your fridge.
 I usually just put it in the fridge without the plastic wrap because I want the flavorings on the meat, not the plastic.

 5) Make the gravy.
-You can make the gravy well in advance.
+You can make the gravy well in advance or if you prefer, make it in the drip pan while the roast is cooking.
 I make mine the day before.
-You really won't need the gravy for the meat, but you will like it, and you will want it for my Garlic Mashed Potatoes.
+You really won't need the gravy for the meat because it will be very juicy, but you will like it, and you will want it for my Garlic Mashed Potatoes.
 And you should make my Garlic Mashed Potatoes.
 Yes you really should.
 There will be plenty leftover gravy that you can use for Italian Beef Sangwitches, Beef on Wick sandwiches, French Dip Sandwiches, or for rice or soup.
 There is no end of uses for a good rich home made beef stock.
 But if you want to skip the gravy, nobody will complain unless you overcook the meat.

 You can make a fine gravy with just the meaty trimmings from the roast, but it will be better if you add some bones.
 Throw the bones on a hot grill or in the oven until they are brown on the outside.
 If you have a bandsaw, cut the bones in half lengthwise so more marrow is exposed or have your butcher do it.
 Get a big pot and put all the bones in it.
 Add the meaty trimmings with the fat attached.
 Don't throw all the fat in.
 Add everything else.
 If there is no leftover rub, add some of thyme, rosemary, and garlic powder.
 Turn it on low and let it simmer for about 3 hours, lid off.
 Occasionally skim off any foamy scum.
 Don't worry about skimming the fat yet.
 And don't worry about alcohol, most of it boils off.
 There's far less left in than there is in vanilla extract.
 Nobody will get tipsy.
 Your kids won't be led down the path of degradation.